Mu-L/ClawManager/README.md

 </p>

 <p align="center">
-  The upgraded management plane built on top of ClawReef for operating OpenClaw and Linux desktop runtimes at cluster scale.
+  The world's first platform purpose-built for batch deployment and operations of OpenClaw at cluster scale.
 </p>

 <p align="center">